Shirley Ending, Explained

 Plot Summary

-When her husband, Fred, gets to work under Professor Stanley Hyman at Bennington College, Rose gets to meet Hyman’s wife, Shirley Jackson.
-They are invited by Stanley to stay at their house for a week, while they find the lodgings for themselves.
+When her husband, Fred, gets to work under Professor Stanley Hyman at Bennington College, Rose meets Hyman’s wife, Shirley Jackson.
+Stanley invites them to stay at their house for a week, while they find the lodgings for themselves.
 However, he also asks Rose to work around the house as Shirley is dealing with a bout of depression and the maid quit the job because of personal reasons.

-While her husband works away with the Professor, Rose has to bear the mood swings of Shirley who is writing a novel about a young girl who had mysteriously vanished one day.
-As they spend more time together, the lines between reality and fiction get blurred, and Rose finds a drastic change in herself.
+While her husband works away with the Professor, Rose has to bear Shirley’s mood swings.
+Shirley is writing a novel about a young girl who mysteriously vanished one day.
+As they spend more time together, the lines between reality and fiction blur, and Rose finds a drastic change in herself.

 Shirley Movie Ending, Explained